From Text to Mask: Localizing Entities Using the Attention of Text-to-Image Diffusion Models: Experiments

 \section{Experiments}

-We evaluate our framework quantitatively and qualitatively on various segmentation tasks.
+We evaluate our framework quantitatively and qualitatively on different segmentation tasks.
 We further compare with strong baselines to showcase our strengths.
-Lastly, ablation studies are conducted to analyze our different designs.
+Lastly, we conduct ablation studies to analyze various designs.
+The source code and new dataset are available at \url{https://github.com/Big-Brother-Pikachu/Text2Mask}.